-Alison was appointed in 2009 as part-time minister, as funds were beginning to run a bit low.
+Alison was appointed in 2009 as part-time minister.
 Alison is married to Rev. Grenville Overton, who was then Regional Minister for the Southern Counties Baptist Association.

 She was a very able pastor, and encouraged children’s work.
-Under her, we became involved with Moorlands College, and started to have students from there in placement with us.
+Under her, we became involved with Moorlands College, and started to have students from there on placement with us.
 The first was Seidel Abel Boanerges (see below).
-At around the same time, we appointed a family, Youth and Children’s Worker – Rick Cole, who with his wife Helen, had just finished at Moorlands.
+At around the same time, we appointed a Children, Youth & Family Worker – Rick Cole, who with his wife Helen, had just finished at Moorlands.
 Sadly in January 2015 he died from a heart attack, leaving a young widow.
 He had managed to build up some children’s activities, and his death left the church reeling.